fwojcik/smhasher3/README.md

 Hash verification codes
 -----------------------

-In beta2 of SMHasher3, the algorithm for computing hash verification codes is unchanged from the base SMHasher.
-Most hashes' verification codes are also unchanged, but a number have changed for various reasons, and some have been added or removed;
-see `Changelog.md` for specifics.
+Currently, the algorithm for computing hash verification codes is unchanged from the base SMHasher.
+Many hashes' verification codes are also unchanged, but a number have changed for various reasons, and some have been added or removed; see `Changelog.md` for specifics.
 This should help verify that the hash implementations didn't change unexpectedly when they were ported.

-Since SMHasher3 supports 64-bit seeds and the current algorithm for computing verification codes does not exercise even all of the low 32 seed bits, I expect that the algorithm will change in the near future.
+Since SMHasher3 supports 64-bit seeds and the current algorithm for computing verification codes does not exercise even all of the low 32 seed bits, I expect that the algorithm will change in the future.
+There are a number of complications to that, and it will likely require coordination with the larger community.

 A stand-alone vanilla C99 program for computing hash verification codes outside of SMHasher3 is in `misc/hashverify.c`.
+To the extent possible, I use this to verify that any hash (re-)implementation in SMHasher3 produces the same results as the published reference implementation.

 VCodes
 ------